 "We want to preserve the native hip, because once you have a hip replacement, there's no going back," he says.
 "Hip implants have a potentially finite lifespan, and problems down the road could mean more surgery, which is always more difficult than the first surgery."

-During the procedure, a bone substitute material is injected into the hip joint, filling tiny gaps in the bone.
-Over time, a patient’s body replaces that substitute with their own healthy bone.
+During the surgical procedure, a bone substitute material is injected into bones near the hip joint, filling small gaps in the bone.
+Over time, a patient's body replaces that substitute with their own healthy bone.

-"In the past, a replacement would’ve been the only long-term option for many patients,” Vasileff says.
+"In the past, a replacement would've been the only long-term option for many patients with labrum tears, mild cartilage damage, mild osteoarthritis in the hip and bone cysts or bone marrow lesions,” Vasileff says.

 One-of-a-kind surgical innovation